 Once considered an unfashionable fad of the '90s, fanny packs—also known as waist, lumbar, and hip packs—are making a serious comeback in 2024.
 From replacing a purse while running errands around town to keeping the essentials handy on the trail, many of today’s designs are impressively versatile and offer unmatched on-the-go access.
-Below we break down our favorite fanny packs of 2024, from stylish, everyday-friendly options to high-capacity and durable models built for hiking.
+We put several leading designs to the test on local trails, while traveling, and during our normal day-to-day to bring you our 17 favorites below.
+From stylish, everyday-friendly options to high-capacity and durable models built for hiking, our list covers the full gamut.
 For more background information, see our comparison table and buying advice below the picks.

 Our Team's Fanny Pack Picks